maximbilan/Mac-OS-X-App-Menu-Bar-Popup/README.md

 It’s really simple and I think no sense to describe details, just see the code.

-Full code of this example you can found in this repository.
+Full code of this example you can find in this repository.